ckids-datafirst/website/content/info-students/index.md

         Faculty members from across USC submitted 17 project proposals for this semester.

-        Come to our information session and hear from faculty mentor.
+        Come to our information session and hear from faculty mentors.

         - Friday, August 31, 2023 - 5 PM to 7 PM
         - Taper Hall (TTH) 201 or [Zoom meeting](https://usc.zoom.us/j/96788303582)

-        Students can apply to work on one of these projects until **Sunday, September 3, 2023.**
+        Students can apply to work on these projects until **Sunday, September 3, 2023.**

         Useful links: